camreedtech/space-x-copy/README.md

-# SpaceX website copy created with JavaScript, HTML & CSS
+# SpaceX website copy created with JavaScript, HTML & CSS.
+It is not the entire website, but the homepage, a few inner pages with the CSS animations, mobile menu and the JavaScript countdown effect.